-House flipping accounts for around 6 percent of home sales in the United States.
+House flipping accounts for around 8.4% of home sales in the United States.
 Though dozens of house flipping TV shows make investing look like a breeze, there’s far more to real estate investing than managing pretty renovations.

 To start flipping houses, you’ll need a basic knowledge of how to run a business, a lot of patience, and have a solid understanding of your local real estate market.
 Take a look at this overview of how to make money flipping houses.

 The first step in the house flipping process is finding a property.
 Target neighborhoods in your local area that allow you to focus your resources and get the best possible leads.

 Finding good property deals where you can turn a profit after renovation are usually few and far between.
 If these opportunities are scattered across a 50-mile radius, your search can easily get overwhelming and costly.

 You want to focus on one neighborhood where you can ‘drive for dollars’ or research properties online because you already have an idea of the style of each home.
 Local amenities become familiar so you’re always aware of the max possible sales price for the neighborhood.

 Becoming an expert in one or two neighborhoods also helps you make sound renovation decisions down the road.
 You won’t waste time installing granite countertops in kitchens where the top-selling property requires only formica.

 Here are six factors to consider when defining your target area.

 The top consideration when you start flipping houses is location.
 Yes, you want a highly sought after neighborhood, but you also want the house to be within a reasonable drive of your own home.